unoplatform/uno.extensions/doc/Overview/Mvux/ListFeeds.md

 Its distinctive feature is the ability to use its [Operators](xref:Overview.Mvux.ListFeeds#operators) directly on its items, rather than on the entire collection.

 Another notable characteristic of List-Feed is how it handles the absence of data.
 When an empty collection is returned by the service, it's treated as an Empty message.
 The returned data axis Option will be `None`, even though the result was not `null`.
-The reasoning behind that is so that is that when we display a control of data items (for instance a `ListView`, and it has no items, there's no reason in displaying the `FeedView`'s `ValueTemplate` with an empty `ListView` but the "No data records" `NoneTemplate` which makes much more sense.
-Hence, a `null` result or an empty collection are both regarded as `None`.
+This is because when a control of data items is displayed with an empty collection (for instance a `ListView`), there is no reason to display the `FeedView`'s `ValueTemplate` with an empty `ListView`.
+The "No data records" `NoneTemplate` makes much more sense in this case.
+For that reason, both a `null` result and empty collection are regarded as `None`.
 Read this if you would like to review the [Feed Messages section](xref:Overview.Mvux.Feeds#messages).